MikeUchmanowicz/MikeUchmanowicz/README.md

-Hi, I’m Mike Uchmanowicz, I like Cars and Computers.
+Hi, I’m Mike, I like Cars and Computers.
 I hope to someday combine the two.
 I’m interested in Java (Springboot), Python (Django, Machine Learning)
 I’m currently a Senior at Grand Canyon University